 About Arts + Wellness Grants

-- Applications must be preceded by an Intent to Apply form and adhere to current guidelines.
-Please download and review current guidelines before submitting intents to apply or a formal application.
+- Applications must adhere to current guidelines.
+Download and review current guidelines before submitting an application.

-- Once submitted, applications undergo a rigorous panel review process (see The Grant Process).
+- Once submitted, applications undergo a rigorous panel review process.
 Panel recommendations are sent to the Arts Council’s Board of Directors for final approval.

 - The involvement of professionally trained, experienced artists (e.g.: art therapists, music therapists, drama therapists, etc.) and/or an arts organization is essential.